 VM vApp options

 Fault-tolerant virtual machines that meet the following requirements:

 Configured as fault tolerant in the vSphere Web client

-Virtual machines containing SCSI adapters that are configured for bus sharing (physical or virtual)
+Virtual machines that contain SCSI adapters that are configured for bus sharing (physical or virtual)

-Virtual machines configured with fault tolerance (prior to ESX 6.x or hardware version 11)
+Virtual machines that are configured with fault tolerance (before ESX 6.x or hardware version 11)

 Virtual machines replicated by VMware Site Recovery Manager (SRM)

 VM templates (using SAN transport mode)

 Disks using the multi-writer option (install an in-guest agent on the VM to protect data on multi-writer disks)

 Page and swap files (VMware Tools must be installed on guest VMs)